bnosac/audio.opus/README.md

 The package was created with as main goal to convert opus files to wav files to be able to do automatic transcription using [audio.whisper](https://github.com/bnosac/audio.whisper).
 It contains

 - functions to to convert opus files to wav
-- which are many times faster then using ffmpeg with av
+- which is faster then using ffmpeg with av

 ### Installation